cakcora/SparkGraphXTutorial/README.md

 For more information, here is a GraphX book (that has two free chapters): https://www.manning.com/books/spark-graphx-in-action .

-Other than GraphX, GraphFrames have also been developed for graph ops on Spark.
+Other than GraphX, GraphFrames have also been developed for GraphOps on Spark.
 You can find a starting point on GraphFrames here: http://graphframes.github.io/